sbt/website/src/reference/00-Getting-Started/08-Library-Dependencies.md

 <!-- TODO: Add aliases -->

+Occasionally a Maven "version range" is used to specify a dependency (transitive or otherwise), such as `[1.3.0,)`.
+If a specific version of the dependency is declared in the build, and it satisfies the range, then sbt will use the specified version.
+Otherwise, Ivy could go out to the Internet to find the latest version.
+This would result to a surprising behavior where the effective version keeps changing over time, even though there's a specified version of the library that satisfies the range condition.

+Maven version ranges will be replaced with its lower bound if the build so that when a satisfactory version is found in the dependency graph it will be used.
+You can disable this behavior using the JVM flag `-Dsbt.modversionrange=false`.

 #### Resolvers

 Not all packages live on the same server; sbt uses the standard Maven2